Gopika-sys/MOVIE-WATCHLIST/README.md

 ## 🙏 Acknowledgement

-This project was developed under the guidance of Siddharth Sharma, whose mentorship and continuous support were invaluable.
+This project was developed under the guidance of SIDDHARTH SHARMA, whose mentorship and continuous support were invaluable.

 ---